 Other causes include

 Blood tests are done in people who have symptoms of anemia.
 When blood tests show that all blood cell numbers are reduced , a bone marrow examination is done.

-Aplastic anemia is diagnosed when microscopic examination of a sample of bone marrow (bone marrow biopsy) reveals a sharp decrease in bone marrow cells.
+Aplastic anemia is diagnosed when microscopic examination of a sample of bone marrow Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
+Sometimes a sample of bone marrow must be examined to determine... read more (bone marrow biopsy) reveals a sharp decrease in bone marrow cells.

 People with severe aplastic anemia may die unless immediately treated.
-Transfusions of red blood cells, platelets, and substances called growth factors may temporarily increase the numbers of red blood cells, white blood cells, and platelets.
-However, because transfusions may prevent subsequent stem cell transplantation, blood products are used only when essential.
+Transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
+Transfusions are given to increase the blood's ability to... read more of red blood cells, platelets, and substances called growth factors may temporarily increase the numbers of red blood cells, white blood cells, and platelets.

-Stem cell transplantation is the usual treatment in aplastic anemia because it may cure the disease, especially in younger people who have a matched stem cell donor.
+Stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
+(See also Overview of... read more is the usual treatment in aplastic anemia because it may cure the disease, especially in younger people who have a matched stem cell donor.
 If transplantation is not possible, people are given antithymocyte globulin and cyclosporine to suppress the immune system and allow the bone marrow stem cells to regenerate.

 Drugs Mentioned In This Article